rte-france/cgmes-ocl-validator/README.md

 ### Requirements

-- Java >= 1.8.
+- Java 64 bits >= 1.8.
 It can be downloaded from https://www.java.com/fr/download/.
 - Maven >= 3.5. it can be downloaded from https://maven.apache.org/download.cgi

 Be sure that Java and maven are properly configured.